D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 LEAD ELIXIR: A mysterious concoction that shifts weight to boost defense and resilience.
 The recipient gains a +4 bonus to Armor Class and Saving Throws, and 20% resistance to all damage types, but incurs a -1 penalty to luck rolls.
 The effects last for 3 turns.
 This blood will also prevent level drain.

 Disadvantages:
-– May not wear gauntlets or bracers.
+– May not wear magic gauntlets or bracers.

 ==================================================